-A draft site waste management plan (SWMP) [RCL-HYD-XX-REM-RP-GE-3002-S2-P4] has been produced to accompany the S42 consultation documents, and will be updated as appropriate to inform the DCO submission.
+Further details of good site practices are considered in the CEMP.
+In addition a draft site waste management plan (SWMP) [RCL-HYD-XX-REM-RP-GE-3002-S2-P4] has been produced to accompany the S42 consultation documents, and will be updated as appropriate to inform the DCO submission.
+It is intended that it will be secured through the DCO, so would only be amended in accordance with the requirements of the DCO and with agreement of the LPA.
 For further information please refer to this document.